morteza/bootstrap-rtl/README.md

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.

-Bootstrap RTL provides simple yet complete right-to-left capability for Bootstrap 3.
-Simply add it to your pages.
+Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3.
+Simply add its CSS to the pages designed by Bootstrap 3.

 ## Quick start